-Mojave Max, Southern Nevada's famous desert tortoise and weather prognosticator, officially emerged from his burrow April 24, 2023 at 3:40 p.m.
-This is the latest day he has emerged.
+Mojave Max, Southern Nevada's famous desert tortoise and weather prognosticator, officially emerged from his burrow on April 23, 2024, at 3:09 p.m.
+The latest day he has ever emerged was last year on April 24th.
 The earliest he has emerged was Feb.
 14, 2005, at 11:55 a.m.
-The latest date he emerged prior to this year was April 17, 2012, at 12:41 pm.

 Mojave Max is a live desert tortoise who calls the Las Vegas Springs Preserve his home.
 Like other Southern Nevada reptiles, he enters a burrow to brumate (the reptilian form of hibernation) every winter and emerges every spring.
-Mojave Max's emergence marks the beginning of spring-like weather in Southern Nevada.
+Mojave Max's emergence typically marks the beginning of spring-like weather in Southern Nevada.
 Warmer temperatures, longer daylight hours and his own internal clock are factors known to contribute to his emergence every year.

-As part of the 23rd annual Mojave Max Emergence Contest, elementary school students from Clark County, Nevada have been studying Mojave Desert weather, temperatures and conditions to scientifically estimate when they believed Mojave Max would emerge from his burrow in 2023.
+As part of the 24th annual Mojave Max Emergence Contest, elementary school students from Clark County, Nevada have been studying Mojave Desert weather, temperatures and conditions to scientifically estimate when they believed Mojave Max would emerge from his burrow in 2024.
 They entered their guesses online at www.mojavemax.com.
 The entries are being tabulated and the official winner of the Mojave Max Emergence Contest will be announced soon.
 The winning student will receive prizes including a year-long family membership to the Springs Preserve, an "America the Beautiful" year-long family pass to National Parks and Federal Recreation areas, and a laptop computer.
-The winner's entire class will receive Olympic-style medals and T-shirts as well as a trophy for his or her school, and a field trip, with a pizza party, to the Springs Preserve to meet the live Mojave Max tortoise, while the winner's teacher will receive a laptop computer.
+The winner's entire class will receive Olympic-style medals and T-shirts as well as a trophy for his or her school, and a field trip, with a pizza party, to the Springs Preserve to meet the live Mojave Max tortoise.
+The winning student's teacher will also receive a laptop computer.

-"Each year, Mojave Max's emergence signals the unofficial beginning of spring in Clark County," said Marci Henson, Director of the Clark County Department of Environment and Sustainability.
-"Thanks to the Mojave Max team, this school year alone nearly 10,000 Clark County elementary school students learned the importance of the threatened desert tortoise, why it is considered a keystone species, and the importance of respecting and protecting our delicate desert ecosystem so it can be enjoyed for generations to come".
+"The Mojave Max education program has been a staple in our community for 24 years," said Marci Henson, Director of the Clark County Department of Environment and Sustainability.
+"Each year thousands of Clark County elementary school students learn the importance of the threatened desert tortoise, why it is considered a keystone species, and the value of respecting and protecting our delicate desert ecosystem.
+Students who are currently learning desert conservation and wildlife protection through this program have parents who remember Mojave Max coming to their school when they were young.
+We are looking forward to celebrating the 25th anniversary of the program next year".